-We are in the process of transitioning from an advanced program to a categorical program that will offer 5 adult neurology positions with a guaranteed PGY-1 at Upstate.
-We anticipate that the transition process will be complete before the 2014 match date.
-The categorical structure offers trainees multiple advantages.
+We offer 5 positions per year.
+All positions include the PGY-1 year.
+We have 2 positions in our advanced/preliminary program and 3 in our categorical program.
+All 5 adult neurology positions with a guaranteed PGY-1 at Upstate.
 PGY-1 training in the same institution where PGY 2-4 Neurology will take place means that the resident need only move once during residency, need learn only one hospital system, and can become familiar and work with the Neurology program residents and faculty during their PGY-1 year.

 Upstate's 22 full-time Neurology faculty members subspecialize in:

 Residents rotate to two major hospitals in Central New YorkUpstate University Hospital and Syracuse VA medical center.Both have large patient referral base with interesting and diverse pathology.
 University Hospital is a New York State Designated Upstate Stroke Center (AHA Gold Plus Award 2012), Level 4 Epilepsy Center and Upstate Level I Trauma Center.

 Inpatient services at Upstate University Hospital include a dedicated Neuro-ICU service, staffed by Neuro-ICU trained Neurologists and medical intensivists.
 We also have a dedicated stroke service, a general neurology/consult service and a pediatric neurology service.
 The busy neuro-intensive care unit, inpatient epilepsy monitoring unit and neuro-intervention program offer residents unique clinical experience in managing common and challenging neurologic conditions.